peterpeterparker/daviddalbusco.com/src/blog/introducing-a-new-web-component-to-drag-resize-and-rotate.md

 ### Getting Started

-The easiest way to try out our component is probably using  it, with the help of [Unpkg](https://unpkg.com/), in a plain HTML file.
+The easiest way to try out our component is to use it, with the help of [Unpkg](https://unpkg.com/), in a plain HTML file.

 ```html
 <html>